-Tess and The Mystery Rock teaches science through a delightful 47-page story with marvelous illustrations by Jane Gross.
-This “science literature storybook” can be used on its own or along with the companion field guide.
+Tess and The Mystery Rock by Melinda Bagby teaches science through a delightful 47-page story with marvelous illustrations by Jane Gross.
+This storybook weaves science into literature and can be used on its own or along with its companion field guide.

 In the storybook, we meet Tess, a young girl who loves to ask questions about everything.
-Her mom gives her a journal where she writes down some of her questions and observations.
+Her mom gives her a journal to write down some of her questions and observations.

 On the way to school one day, a rock that had bounced out of a truck accidentally strikes Tess.
 She thinks it came from the sky and decides it must be a meteorite.
 She takes it to school to check with her teacher, but before she can do so her classmate Leo grabs the rock away from her.
 Her teacher, Miss Anna, discovers what is going on, then helps Tess and her classmates figure out what type of rock it is.

 In the book, the story is interrupted by occasional observations that Tess records as she learns to think scientifically.
 Before Miss Anna breaks the rock open, a “Thought Stop” page presents some information comparing various types of earth rocks and space rocks.
 “Think About It” questions on the next page help students think like a scientist, observing, asking questions, and coming up with hypotheses.
 After reading this information and thinking it through, students are challenged to answer the question, “Do you think Tess found a meteorite?
 Why or why not?”